microsoft/node-api-dotnet/README.md

   from that reflection and IL emitting, but subsequent calls to the same APIs may be just as fast as the pre-compiled marshaling code (and are just as likely to be JITted).

-The marshaler uses the strong typing information from the C# API declarations as hints about how to convert values beteen JavaScript and C#.
+The marshaller uses the strong typing information from the C# API declarations as hints about how to convert values beteen JavaScript and C#.
 Here's a general summary of conversions:
   - Primitives (numbers, strings, etc.) are passed by value directy.
   - C# structs have all properties passed by value (shallow copied).